 The Food and Nutrition Service is correcting a final rule that appeared in the Federal Register on Oct.
 31, 2024.

-This final rule considers public comments submitted in response to the proposed rule revising the Commodity Supplemental Food Program (CSFP), the Food Distribution Program on Indian Reservations (FDPIR), The Emergency Food Assistance Program (TEFAP), and USDA Foods disaster response regulations.
-This final rule makes access and parity improvements in USDA’s food distribution programs to support access for eligible populations and streamline requirements for program operators.
+This final rule revises regulations for the Commodity Supplemental Food Program (CSFP), the Food Distribution Program on Indian Reservations (FDPIR), The Emergency Food Assistance Program (TEFAP), and USDA Foods disaster response regulations.
+This final rule makes improvements in USDA’s food distribution programs.

 This is a new information collection request in which FNS seeks updated information about the Food Distribution Program on Indian Reservations, including participant characteristics, program operations, and why FDPIR participation has been declining.